mac-/configurine/README.md

 There are four Mongo collections used in Confgurine that are required.
 The first collection is called "config" and stores the actual config values.
 The second is called "configUsers" and stores the credentials of users who can manage the system.
 The last collection is called "configTagTypes" and contains all the available tag types and thier priorities.
 The fourth collection is called "history" and stores a history of each change to a given config document.
 There is one last optional collection called "logs" if you choose to write your logs to Mongo.

-Config Entry History
----

-Every change to a config entry will result in a new document in the "history" collection.
-You'll then be able to revert config documents to a previous state based on the documents in this collection.

 Installation
 ===